-For a number of years, I've had an interest in reaching back to reconnect with an artistic lineage of American landscape painting from the late nineteenth century.
-Focusing on a group of painters who came to Florida from the Northeastern United States immediately following the Civil War.
+For a number of years, I've been focusing on a group of painters who came to Florida from the Northeastern United States immediately following the Civil War.
 Artist such as, Martin Johnson Heade, George Inness, Thomas Moran and Winslow Homer to name but a few.
-They came with and painted their romantic visions of this exotic southern landscape.
+They came with and painted romantic visions of this exotic southern landscape.
 Though they looked at this world as artists with some scientific curiosity and concerns, they still paint it through the rose colored field glasses of dreamy romantics.

-Still, even in 2015, powerful birds, vigilant panthers, wary gators, blackwater swamps, old cypress trees, still manage to survive in Florida and in my paintings, along with the back road citrus stands, and careening logging trucks.
+Still, even in 2016, powerful birds, vigilant panthers, wary gators, blackwater swamps, old cypress trees, still manage to survive in Florida, along with the back road citrus stands, and careening logging trucks.

-These paintings are really of a time and place, midways between hope and despair.
+This work is really about a moment midways between hope and despair.